 Are you at risk of developing diabetes, or do you have it already?

-the condition and risk developing serious health complications as a
+disease and risk developing serious health complications as a result.

-result.
-Being middle aged or older, being overweight or having a
+Being middle aged or older, being overweight or having a family

-family history of type 2 diabetes all increase your risk of developing
+history of type 2 diabetes all increase your risk of developing the

-the condition.
-Knowing your risk and getting screened early are simple
+disease.
+Knowing your risk and getting screened early are simple steps

-If you suspect that you may have type 2 diabetes, see your doctor.
+If you suspect that you have type 2 diabetes, see your doctor.
 There are several tests that you will need to take to diagnose type 2 diabetes.
-The initial test is a fasting (nothing to eat or drink for 8 hours) blood glucose test.
+The initial test is a fasting (nothing to eat or drink for 8 hours) blood sugar test.
 An HbA1C test may also be taken.
-This will measure your average blood glucose levels over the past two to three months and does not require fasting.
+This will measure your average blood sugar levels over the past two to three months and does not require fasting.

-If your blood glucose levels are above normal, but do not confirm type 2 diabetes, a glucose tolerance test may be taken.
-Your fasting blood glucose level will be measured, after which you will consume a sugary drink and have your levels measured again two hours later.
+If your blood sugar levels are above normal, but do not confirm type 2 diabetes, a glucose tolerance test may be taken.
+Your fasting blood sugar level will be measured, after which you will consume a sugary drink and have your levels measured again two hours later.